I2345/Felix-Hub/README.md

 Felix Hub is a currently Free Script hub however there will be a paid version soon!
 If you would like to use felixhub you can however there are only paid exploits that work!

+# Infomation

+If you would like to talk to us about featuring your in our hub contact the owner at Kasma#6969 We are planning to launch a discord server soon for all your problems!

+We plan to bring updates and get our hub fully working!

+# Supported Exploits

+Synapse X (Tested)
+Krnl (Not tested but should work)
+Skisploit (Not tested but should work)

 # Current Supported Games
 As of v2 these are the games: